She Was ‘a Hero,’ Son Says of Sheriff’s Detective Fatally Struck After Helping Pedestrian in Valley Village

 "She was just a hero," he said.
 "She was always caring.
 She would always come home and talk about the victims, and how she felt so sorry for them.
 I’d listen."

-Amber Leist is survived by 17-year-old Daniel, as well as a 20-year-old son currently serving in the U.S. Navy.
-Daniel Leist said his brother is based in Norfolk, Virginia, and due to return home Tuesday afternoon.
+Leist is survived by 17-year-old Daniel, as well as a 20-year-old son currently serving in the U.S. Navy.
+Laney said his brother is based in Norfolk, Virginia, and due to return home Tuesday afternoon.

-Despite constantly going out of her way to help others, Daniel Leist said his mother was always "making sure I came first."
+Despite constantly going out of her way to help others, Laney said his mother was always "making sure I came first."

 Monday afternoon, a makeshift memorial was growing outside the West Hollywood station, where mourners left flowers and candles.
 One note at the site states, "You died to help somebody live."

-A law enforcement procession escorted Amber Leist's body from Cedars-Sinai Medical Center to the coroner's office Sunday evening.
+A law enforcement procession escorted Leist's body from Cedars-Sinai Medical Center to the coroner's office Sunday evening.
 Her family says funeral arrangements are pending.

-Note: Correction: This post has been updated to correct the last name of the detective's son.
+The community plans to gather at 7 p.m.
+Tuesday for a vigil at the intersection of Riverside Drive and Whitsett Avenue.